samuelcanon/Attention-Signal-Screen-Stocks/README.md

 - Weekly Granularity: A daily analysis might reveal a faster structure that a weekly view averages away.
 - One Three Year Window: A different time period could have behaved differently.
 - No Macro Controls: Overall market moves, sector rotation, and volatility regime are not controlled for.
-- Lag 2: Needs a pre-specified holdout period before it could be treated as real.
+- Lag 2: Since lag 2 was not pre-specified, these results would need holdout confirmation and are not used in recommendations.
-- Public Data Priced In: Any genuine signal in freeling available attention data is plausibly reflected in the price already, a reason to expect a null.
+- Public Data Priced In: Any genuine signal in freely available attention data is plausibly reflected in the price already, a reason to expect a null.
 -------

 ## Disclaimer